Fred Jones (footballer, born 1910)

 Frederick R. Jones (1910 – after 1936) was an English professional footballer who played in the Football League for Birmingham.

-Jones was born in Halesowen, then part of Worcestershire.
+Jones was born in 1910 in Halesowen, which was then part of Worcestershire.
 An inside forward, he played local football for Halesowen Town and had a trial with Huddersfield Town before joining Leeds United.
 Jones moved on to Birmingham in 1934 without playing first-team football for Leeds.
 Described as "an enterprising forward, not afraid to make an unorthodox move when he thinks the occasion warrants it", Jones made his debut – the only game he played for Birmingham's first team – in the First Division on 1 September 1934, as a late replacement for the injured Joe Bradford in a game at Stoke City which Birmingham lost 2–0.
 Jones later played for Cheltenham Town.